redis-stack/redis-stack-docs/docs/ui/insight/tools.md

 ## Telemetry

 RedisInsight includes an opt-in telemetry system.
 This helps us improve the developer experience of the app.
 We value your privacy, so all collected data is anonymized.
+You can disable this feature at any time.